The following explains your Local Government Pension Scheme (LGPS) Annual Benefit Statement (ABS) but, cannot cover every personal circumstance.

 This shows who you have nominated to receive your lump sum death benefit in the event of your death.
 If this is blank on your statement you have not made a nomination.

-By completing a nomination form your lump sum death benefit is usually excluded from any calculation of Inheritance Tax.
+By completing a nomination your lump sum death benefit is usually excluded from any calculation of Inheritance Tax.
 If you die while you are still employed and paying into the pension scheme we will pay a death grant of three times your (assumed) pensionable pay.
 This may be different however if you also have a deferred benefit and/or pension in payment with the LGPS, further information can be found on the LGPS Member website.

 To make or amend your current nomination, please either login to My Pension Online or download the Death Grant Nomination form.